ministryofjustice/security-guidance/docs/security-log-collection.md

 ## Principles

-We have created a series of security log collection principle requirements for the MOJ.
+We have created a series of security log collection principle requirements for the MoJ.
 If you have any questions or comments, [get in touch](cyber-and-technical-security-guidance.md#).

 To enable ease of referencing, but not to imply priority order, each item is assigned a reference.